turingschool/backend-curriculum-site/module1/lessons/csv_exploration.md

 ### Sharing is Caring

-Let's all come back together and as group look at a few volunteers' soulution.
+Let's all come back together and as group look at a few volunteers' solutions.

  _If you've tried the docs and have googled additional resources and you are not making any progress try this_